 Meetings & Events

 The MHAC hosts quarterly Northeast Hub Policy & Advocacy Committee meetings, open to all Northeast Hub members for in-person or teleconference attendance.
 This Committee works to move forward the seven priority areas of the Northeast Hub Advocacy Agenda, and works with MHAC staff every two years to develop a new Advocacy Agenda addressing key local issues related to mental health and addiction disorders.

 The Northeast Hub Substance Use Disorders & Addictions Subcommittee, under the umbrella of the Policy & Advocacy Committee, also meets quarterly and is open to all Northeast Hub members for in-person or teleconference attendance.
 This Subcommittee focuses on the Substance Use Disorders and Other Addictions pillar of the Northeast Hub Advocacy Agenda.

 The 2023-2024 Northeast Hub Advocacy Agenda priorities include:

-- Older Adults – The MHAC promotes the importance of preparing and training local workforces for the behavioral health needs of a growing population of older adults.
-It also works to educate public officials and other key stakeholders on policies that impact seniors, and the need to include mental health and addiction services in all coordinated efforts to support this population.
+- Older Adults – The MHAC will continue to promote the importance of preparing and training local workforces for the behavioral health needs of local aging populations.
+It will identify and promote federal policies, state policies, and demographic trends that underscore the importance of preparing for this growing population of older adults.
+The MHAC will also educate public officials and other stakeholders on the need to include mental health and addiction services in all service-planning efforts that support older adults.
+Finally, the MHAC will explore the ongoing impacts that the COVID-19 pandemic is having on older adults’ behavioral health and identify opportunities to support their needs.